 The exact details of the procedure depend on the individual’s particular problem.
 For protruding ears, the surgeon will make small incisions behind the ears to trim, remove, and reshape the cartilage.
 The ears are then secured with sutures so that they’re closer to the head.
-Other deformities or shape issues can be fixed by removing skin and cartilage through incisions in the front of the ear.
+Other deformities or shape issues can be corrected by removing skin and cartilage through incisions in the front of the ear.
 In both cases, scars are barely visible.
 Children’s surgery is performed with a general anesthetic.
 The surgery typically takes about two to three hours.

 At the end of the procedure a soft protective bandage is applied and this remains in place for 2 to 5 days.
 We generally then ask patients to wear a light elastic headband at night for an additional three weeks to minimize the risk of inadvertently putting traction on the ear.

 Any healthy child or adult with large, protruding, or misshapen ears, that are nearly full-sized, is a good candidate.
 However, your surgeon will want to ensure that the patient has reasonable expectations concerning the procedure’s outcome.

 Otoplasty can reshape and reposition the ears so that they’re in proportion to the rest of the face.
 This can bolster confidence and negate the psychological effects associated with teasing and bullying.

 Cost of Otoplasty?

 The cost varies depending upon the location, surgeon, degree of reconstruction needed, and more.
 Since otoplasty may be deemed reconstructive surgery, as opposed to cosmetic surgery, some insurance providers cover the procedure.

 How do I choose the best Otoplasty surgeon for my upcoming ear correction surgery?